Awesome: How To Manage Kitchen Inventory In Your Restaurant

 Developing A System For Expired Or Spoiled Items

-Developing a system for expired or spoiled items is crucial to maintaining a clean and organized kitchen.
-First, designate an area in the storage room where expired or spoiled items can be placed.
+Developing a system for expired or spoiled items is crucial to maintaining a clean and organised kitchen.
+First, designate a specific area in the storage room for storing expired or spoiled items.
 This can be a separate shelf or section.
 Next, establish a clear system for labelling and dating items with expiration dates or use-by dates.
-Use labels or markers to clearly mark the date the item was received and the date it should be discarded.
+Use labels or markers to mark the date the item was received and the date it should be discarded.

 Regularly check the designated area for expired or spoiled items and dispose of them promptly.
 By implementing a system for expired or spoiled items, you can prevent the risk of serving spoiled food to customers and ensure that your inventory is well-managed.